-In this guide, we cover all you need to know to anticipate the cost of living in China along with other factors that can run up your expenses in the country.
+In this guide, I’m going to do my best to help you anticipate and plan for the cost of living in China along with other factors that can run up your expenses in the country.

 Cost of Living in China Comparison